 Regional Oceanography Description (Does this go in the methods?)

 During early September 2004, the EAC was flowing southward along the coast until approximately 31 °S where it separated from the mainland and continued flowing to the east.
 This separation resulted in the formation of a large anti-cyclonic warm-core eddy forming off the coast at approximately 33 °S, 155 °E (Figure 1).
-The three northern most sites had increasing velocity over previous month and all crossed from cool inshore waters into warm (21 °C) EAC water.
+The three northern most sites had increasing velocity over previous month and all transects crossed from cool inshore waters into warm (21 °C) EAC water.
 This is contrasted by the Diamond Head transect which was located south of the separation zone in cooler (<19.5 °C) waters and did not cross into EAC waters.
 All transects showed low chlorophyll levels (<1.4 mg m-3) peaking at the surface which was representative of the previous month of low chlorophyll-a at these locations.
 There was also with negligible wind effects in the 3 days prior to the transects.

 Cape Byron